MHBalsmeier/GAME_archived/README.md

 * no stability problems with terrain following coordinates
 * ellipsoidal grid geometry
 * a capable and flexible framework for coupling to physics and to other components of an Earth system model
-* consistency also in the presence of multiple constituents and radiation
+* good self-consistency also in the presence of multiple constituents and radiation

-According to my understanding, a hexagonal C-grid is the only discretization where all this can be achieved.
+According to my understanding, a hexagonal C-grid is the only discretization where all this can be achieved globally.

-### GAME's principles a.k.a. why a new model is necessary
+### GAME's principles

-What GAME does what other models do not do and why:

-* It employs the modified TRSK scheme.
-* It can assign individual densities (instead of mixing ratios) to constituents as well as individual temperatures and sink velocities.
-* It has different options for the complexity of the physics to make it useful for a wide range of applications.
+We try to find a good balance of accuracy, efficiency and self-consistency.
+Generally speaking, GAME focuses more on self-consistency than other models.

 ### Things to be done